open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 #### Administrator Notes:

-* By default, the cookie TTL for guest sessions is inherited from the TTL for cookies of regular sessions as defined by <code>com.openexchange.cookie.ttl</code> - this default may be overridden by defining a timespan at <code>com.openexchange.share.cookieTTL</code>
+* By default, the cookie TTL for guest sessions is <code>-1</code>, meaning that they're configured as "session" cookies (i.e. cookies are deleted once the client is quit) This default may be overridden by defining a timespan at <code>com.openexchange.share.cookieTTL</code>.

 ## Login Modes